 2. Songs have a way of making your child learn correct pronunciation unconsciously.
-Right from primary school to the teen years, children can be drawn towards songs.
+Right from primary school to the teen years, children are drawn towards songs.
 So, make him listen to songs and sing on his own as well.
 Sing along with him if he is shy about belting out the numbers!
 You can even go in for action songs for some fun.

 3. Rhymes are all about similar words and sounds.
 Your toddler and preschooler will benefit especially from learning nursery rhymes.
 The musical accompaniment will encourage her to get accustomed to the proper timing of words, using stress and exercising intonation.
-There is an added bonus, she gets to increase her vocabulary too!
+And, there is an added bonus, she gets to increase her vocabulary too!

-4. Repetition for reinforcement is already an established way for your child to add correct spelling to her memory bank.
+4. Repetition for reinforcement is already an established way for your child to add the correct spelling to her memory bank.
 The same holds true for her pronunciation too, regardless of her age.
 Asking her to repeat the right pronunciation of a word makes it a more permanent deposit in her memory.
-Repeating the word a few times ensures that she will say it correctly the next time she uses it.
+Repeating any word a few times ensures that she will say it correctly the next time she uses it.

 5. Minimal pairs are substitution and addition exercises that will help your child wrap his mind around the ‘formulae’ of pronunciation.
-For example, he can understand better when you show him how removing the ‘e’ from ‘pen’ substituting it with an ‘i’ makes the word ‘pin’.
+For example, he can understand better when you show him how removing the ‘e’ from ‘pen’ and substituting it with an ‘i’ makes the word ‘pin’.
 So, he can go on and practice saying ‘pin, pen’ several times.
 The same formula is applicable to the words ‘ten’ and den’.
 Also, adding an ‘e’ to ‘dim’ makes it ‘dime’.
 The same holds true for ‘din’, ‘shin’ and ‘fin’.
 You can also have minimal pair practice by replacing consonants – pin-bin, tin-thin, crate-grate, and so on.
 This is especially useful for children in preschool and primary school.

-9. Chants are a guaranteed way to help your teen or preteen grasp how intonations differ in statements, questions and exclamations.
+10. Chants are a guaranteed way to help your teen or preteen grasp how intonations differ in statements, questions and exclamations.
 A good understanding of intonation will help her express herself more meaningfully and leave little room for misunderstanding.
 Say a sentence and ask her to repeat it with exactly the same intonation.
 This format can help you get started.